lastmjs/zwitterion/README.md

 Zwitterion assumes that AssemblyScript files have the `.as` file extension.
 This is a Zwitterion-specific extension choice, as the AssemblyScript project has not yet chosen its own official file extension.
 You can follow that discussion [here](https://github.com/AssemblyScript/assemblyscript/issues/1003).
 Zwitterion will follow the official extension choice once it is made.

 Importing AssemblyScript is nearly identical to importing JavaScript or TypeScript.
 The key difference is that the default export of your entry AssemblyScript module is a function that returns a promise.
 This function takes as its one parameter an object containing imports to the AssemblyScript module.

+Passing values to and from functions exported from AssemblyScript modules should be straightforward, but there are some limitations.
+Zwitterion uses [as-bind](https://github.com/torch2424/as-bind) under the hood to broker values to and from AssemblyScript modules.
+Look there if you need more information.

 You can import AssemblyScript from JavaScript or TypeScript files like this:

 `./app.js`: